Does Marriage Affect Credit Scores?

 Strategic Account Sharing

-If you have good credit, you could consider adding your spouse to one of your credit card accounts as an authorized user.
-Using a credit card account with a high credit limit and low balance would be best.
-The credit limit will get added to your partner’s credit profile, decreasing their credit utilization ratio.
-Positive payment history on the credit account also adds to your spouse’s payment history.
+If you have good credit, you could consider adding your spouse as an authorized user on one of your credit card accounts.
+Using a credit card account with a high shared credit line and a low balance would be best.

 Track Progress

 Once you implement your plan, pull the credit report every few months to track progress on repairing the credit score.
-You can adjust the plan based on the new credit report updates.
+Based on the new credit report updates, you can adjust the plan.

 Frequently Asked Questions